A genre defying sandbox game that combines elements from all of your favorite games in a procedurally generated universe. Read more

 LOOK MA, I'M FAMOUS - I AM A PIONEER + A copy of our digital soundtrack, starter pack, and you get to add a name into the pool for all cultures.
 Starter pack includes some useful equipment at the start of your game.Estimated delivery:

 LOOK AT THE PRETTY PICTURES - LOOK MA, I'M FAMOUS + A copy of our digital art book, and the blueprint pack.
 The art book shows the various stages the art style went (such as concept art, 3D models, and more).
 The blueprint pack gives you a set of various buildings, equipment, and vehicles to get you started quickly.Estimated delivery:

-AND ALL I GOT WAS THIS LOUSY T-SHIRT - LOOK AT THE PRETTY PICTURES + A t-shirt, chosen from 3 designs available (shown below in the rewards section of the page).Estimated delivery:Add $15 USD to ship outside the US
+AND ALL I GOT WAS THIS LOUSY T-SHIRT - LOOK AT THE PRETTY PICTURES + A t-shirt, chosen from 3 designs available (shown below in the rewards section of the page).Estimated delivery:Ships anywhere in the world

-BETTER THAN A MOUNTED DEER HEAD - AND ALL I GOT WAS THIS LOUSY T-SHIRT + A poster, chosen from 3 designs available (shown below in the rewards section of the page).Estimated delivery:Add $15 USD to ship outside the US
+BETTER THAN A MOUNTED DEER HEAD - AND ALL I GOT WAS THIS LOUSY T-SHIRT + A poster, chosen from 3 designs available (shown below in the rewards section of the page).Estimated delivery:Ships anywhere in the world